 - Will lead a project that will not exceed one year in length.

-For a CFIN Innovation Booster program project to be eligible, the project should fall under one of the three pillar CFIN Innovation priorities:
+For a CFIN Innovation Booster stream project to be eligible, the project should fall under one of the three pillar CFIN Innovation priorities:

 Smart Product and Process Development: